Troubleshoot account access

 We recommend that you only log in to My Account through secure.tsp.gov.
 The TSP cannot endorse any information or advice from third-party applications or services.

-An older browser may not support the security features you need to view personal account information.
-Find out which browsers you can use to access My Account.
+An older internet browser may not support the security features you need to view personal account information.

-Your account number and user ID are the same for both your civilian and uniformed services accounts.
+Your account number and user ID are the same for your civilian and uniformed services accounts.

 For security reasons, the Internet Protocol (IP) address assigned to your computer or device must remain the same during your My Account session.
 You might see a browser-to-server authentication error and get disconnected from your My Account session if you’re accessing your account from a mobile device that changes data networks in the background.
 In this case, you need to log in again and start a new session.